raganwald/raganwald.github.com/_posts/2016-05-07-javascript-generators-for-people-who-dont-give-a-shit-about-getting-stuff-done.md

 ```

 We can use `filterWith` and a self-referential generator to make an [Unfaithful Sieve of Eratosthenes][1]:

+[1]: http://raganwald.com/2016/04/25/hubris-impatient-sieves-of-eratosthenes.html "The Hubris of Impatient Sieves of Eratosthenes"

 ```javascript
 function * primes (numbers = from(2)) {